Policy 3207Prohibition of Harassment, Intimidation or Bullying

 Students with Individual Education Plans or Section 504 Plans

-If allegations are proven that a student with an Individual Education Plan (IEP) or Section 504 Plan has been the target of harassment, intimidation or bullying, the school will convene the student’s IEP or Section 504 team to determine whether the incident had an impact on the student’s ability to receive a free, appropriate public education (FAPE).
+If allegations are proven that a student with an Individual Education Plan (IEP) or Section 504 Plan has been the aggressor or target of harassment, intimidation or bullying, the school will convene the student’s IEP or Section 504 team to determine whether the incident had an impact on the student’s ability to receive a free, appropriate public education (FAPE).
 The meeting should occur regardless of whether the harassment, intimidation or bullying incident was based on the student’s disability.
 During the meeting, the team will evaluate issues such as the student’s academic performance, behavioral issues, attendance, and participation in extracurricular activities.
 If a determination is made that the student is not receiving a FAPE as a result of the harassment, intimidation or bullying incident, the district will provide additional services and supports as deemed necessary (such as counseling, monitoring and/or reevaluation or revision of the student’s IEP or Section 504 plan) to ensure the student receives a FAPE.

 It is also a violation of district policy to knowingly report false allegations of harassment, intimidation, and bullying.
 Students or employees will not be disciplined for making a report in good faith.
 However, persons found to knowingly report or corroborate false allegations will be subject to appropriate discipline.

 The superintendent will appoint a compliance officer as the primary district contact to receive copies of all formal and informal complaints and ensure policy implementation.
 The name and contact information for the compliance officer will be communicated throughout the district.
+The district compliance officer will participate in at least one mandatory training opportunity offered by OSPI.

 The superintendent is authorized to direct the implementation of procedures addressing the elements of this policy.

-Cross References: 2161 Special Education and Related Services for Eligible Students
+2161 Special Education and Related Services for Eligible Students

 3200 Rights and Responsibilities

-Legal Reference: RCW 28A.300.285 Harassment, intimidation, and bullying prevention policies and procedures – Model policy and procedure – Training Materials – Posting on web site – Rules – Advisory committee
+RCW 28A.300.285 Harassment, intimidation, and bullying prevention policies and procedures – Model policy and procedure – Training Materials – Posting on web site – Rules – Advisory committee

 WAC 392-190-059 Harassment, intimidation, and bullying prevention policy and procedure – School districts